Rey (Star Wars): Video games

-The character of Rey appears in the video games Disney Infinity 3.0 (2015), Lego Star Wars: The Force Awakens (2016), and Star Wars: Battlefront II (2017), all voiced by Ridley, as well as in the strategy video game Star Wars: Force Arena (2017).
+Rey appears in the video games Disney Infinity 3.0 (2015), Lego Star Wars: The Force Awakens (2016), and Star Wars: Battlefront II (2017), all voiced by Ridley, as well as in the strategy video game Star Wars: Force Arena (2017).
 Helen Sadler voiced the character in Lego Star Wars: The Resistance Rises, the alpha version of Star Wars Battlefront II, and Lego Star Wars: The Skywalker Saga.
 The character was also introduced as an outfit in the game Fortnite.